Pim Jungerius

-Pieter Dirk "Pim" Jungerius (born 10 June 1933) is a Dutch physical geographer.
+Pieter Dirk "Pim" Jungerius (10 June 1933 – 27 November 2023) was a Dutch physical geographer.
 He was a professor of physical geography, climatology and cartography at the University of Amsterdam between 1970 and 1998.

-Life
+Life and career

-Jungerius was born on 10 June 1933 in Rijnsburg.
-He obtained a degree in physical geography at the University of Amsterdam in 1957.
-Jungerius obtained his doctorate in physical geography in 1959 at the same university under Jan Pieter Bakker with a thesis titled: "Zur Verwitterung, Bodenbildung und Morphologie der Keuper-Liaslandschaft bei Moutfort in Luxembourg".
+Pieter Dirk Jungerius was born on 10 June 1933 in Rijnsburg.
+He started studying in 1951 and obtained a degree in physical geography at the University of Amsterdam in 1957.
+Jungerius obtained his doctorate in physical geography in 1959 at the same university under Jan Pieter Bakker with a thesis titled: Zur Verwitterung, Bodenbildung und Morphologie der Keuper-Liaslandschaft bei Moutfort in Luxembourg.
 He was lector of general physical geography and physical landscape geography at the University of Amsterdam between 1963 and 1970.
-He subsequently was professor of physical geography, climatology and cartography between 1970 and his retirement in 1998.
+He subsequently was a professor of physical geography, climatology and cartography between 1970 and his retirement in 1998.

-In his research Jungerius has made links to geomorphology, soil science as well as social geography.
-Jungerius has made significant research into dune systems and the formation of cuesta.
+In his research Jungerius made links to geomorphology, soil science as well as social geography.
+Jungerius performed significant research into dune systems and the formation of cuesta.
+He was in part responsible for the reintroduction of aeolian processes in the Dutch dunes.
 In 2012 he contributed to a large publication on earthen walls by the Rijksdienst voor het Cultureel Erfgoed.
-Jungerius has been a proponent of introducing legal protection for geological heritage.
+Jungerius was a proponent of introducing legal protection for geological heritage.
+He was a long-time editor of Earth Surface Processes and Catena.

 Jungerius was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1987.

+Jungerius died in Bennekom on 27 November 2023, at the age of 90.